InfernoAsura/MyPortfolio/posts/2025-07-08-backend-development.md

 Web APIs like REST, GraphQL are a set of rules and endpoints that allows different applications to communicate with each other over the internet.
 Library API like python's Math module, openmp, etc. are a set of functions, directives that allow us to perform specific tasks in our code.

+### Endpoints, Path and Query parameters

+So every API has a base url and multiple endpoints.
+So it is like this, `https://base-url.com/Endpoint`.
+Now there can different endpoints for different APIs for different functionality.

+Path parameters are part of the URL itself.
+They’re used to identify a specific resource. `https://base-url.com/Endpoint/path-parameter`.
+Path parameter can be a unique key for each resource.

+Query parameters are key-value pair added to the end of URL to filter, sort or customize the request. `https://base-url.com/Endpoint?type1=value1&type2=value2`.